-Sweet Potato Cauliflower Soup – a creamy vegan soup made with whole food ingredients and minimal fuss to let the vegetables shine.
-Perfect for a weeknight.
+This creamy vegan Sweet Potato Cauliflower Soup is made with whole food ingredients and minimal fuss to let the vegetables shine.
+Perfect for a healthy weeknight meal.

 I’m all about soup these days.
 As soon as the weather turns cooler, we eat soup at least twice a week, if not more.